LoveYouFyi/loveyouforms/README.md

 * Email Notifications & Spam Filter

-## Quick Start - Dev
+## Quick Start - View-Only

+Purpose of this quick-start is to get the codebase onto your local environment for viewing purposes only.
+These steps presently do not include setting up a local development environment.

 1. Clone repository

 2. $ cd functions

-3. $ npm install

-4. $ git submodule init
+3. $ git submodule init

-5. $ git submodule update
+4. $ git submodule update

-6. View the code:
+5. View the code:

   * **Main file** is index.js - when executed outside of Firebase cloud, makes use of the development version of the loveyouforms package from the following directory...